cityofasheville/SA1_SkillsTask/README.md

-City of Asheville Purchasing
+City of Asheville Time Off Accruals
 =====

 ##The Problem
-Like many municipalities, the City of Asheville relies on many vendors and suppliers to support the governance of the city.
-While all purchases are recorded in our financial system, Tyler MUNIS, little has been done to understand patterns of purchasing relative to vendor location, departments served, frequency and/or volume of purchases from specific vendors, etc. To get a better handle on the purchasing patterns in Asheville and to know if the city is effectively marketing the needs for goods and services to a broad range of vendors, we need to analyze and understand our purchasing patterns.
+Like any large organization, the City of Asheville  needs to track time off accruals for the approximately 1100 employees that work for the city.
+This includes vacation time, sick leave, and compensatory time (aka Comp time) for both exempt and non-exempt employees.
+These accruals represent a liability for the organization and managers need to track comp time in particular to make sure that large numbers of comp hours are not accrued by individual employees.
+In particular, if an employee has more than 40 hours of accrued comp time, it should be flagged for review.

-The goal of this exercise is to address the problem above by analyzing available data (see below) and delivering that analysis and any related visualizations.
-This is intentionally broad to provide plenty of room for creativity and fresh perspectives.
+The goal of this exercise is to analyze accrual data (see below) and deliver that analysis and any related visualizations.
+Part of the solution should allow a division manager or department director to review accrual balances for their employees.
+Additional insights aor visualizations are welcome.

-Once we determine meaningful metrics/visualizations, we will need to monitor our progress on an ongoing basis.
+Once the data are organized to provide meaningful metrics/visualizations, we will need to monitor accruals on an ongoing basis.
+Ideally, each manager or department director could easily review accrual balances with a live data feed that is constantly updated.

 ##Data